This post is also available in: Suomi (Finnish) Svenska (Swedish)

 • Hautala, E., Tuominen, E. (2017).
 Ensivaiheen tuki äkillisesti puolisonsa menettäneelle.
 Tampereen ammattikorkeakoulun opinnäytetyö (AMK).

 • Hedrenius S., Johansson S. (2016).
 Kriisituki.
 Ensiapua onnettomuuksien, katastrofien ja järkyttävien tapahtumien käsittelyyn.
 Tallinna: Tieotsanoma.
-Suom.
-Strellman U. Ruotsinkielinen alkuteos Krisstöd vid vid olyckor, katastrofer ock svåra händelser: att stärka människors motståndskraft (2013).
+Finnish translation by Strellman U. Swedish original Krisstöd vid vid olyckor, katastrofer ock svåra händelser: att stärka människors motståndskraft (2013).

 • Itkonen J. (2018).
 Kun vauvaonni vaihtuu kuoleman suruun – Narratiivinen tutkimus kohtukuolemasta, lapsen kuoleman aiheuttamasta surusta ja selviytymisprosessista sekä kirkon tuesta.
 Helsinki: Helsingin yliopisto.